BJTUSensor/AD-algorithm/README.md

 [1].
 Kuo Luo, Biwei Wang, Nan Guo, Kuanglu Yu, et al, Enhancing SNR by Anisotropic Diffusion for Brillouin Distributed Optical Fiber Sensors, IEEE Journal of Lightwave Technology, 38, 5844-5852 (2020).

 First Online Date: 22:00 Beijing Time, Jan.
 12th, 2022

+# Asynchronous-Anisotropic-Diffusion-Algorithm
+This is an improved version of AD Algorithm, please refer to:https://github.com/Lux-Zhang/Asynchronous-Anisotropic-Diffusion-Algorithm.
+We have provided the  code of  Asynchronous-Anisotropic-Diffusion-Algorithm, and the Optics Express paper there.